Chinese New Year Recipes from Around the World

-Despite it being more commonly known as Chinese New Year, it is also known as the Lunar New Year (Tet in Vietnam), and is in fact celebrated “officially” all around Asia.
+Chinese New Year is in fact celebrated “officially” all around Asia.
 What this means is that it is an official public holiday in countries like Singapore, Malaysia, Brunei and Vietnam, just to name a few, (and China, of course!).
 In Vietnam, it is called Tet.

-The Lunar New Year, also known as The Spring Festival, marks the end of winter and falls on the first day of the first month of the Chinese calendar, and celebrations go on for 2 weeks.
-It of course follows the Lunar calendar and usually falls between the 3rd week of January and the 3rd week of February.
+Also known as The Spring Festival, it marks the end of winter and falls on the first day of the first month of the Chinese calendar (the Lunar calendar), and celebrations go on for 2 weeks.
+It usually falls between the 3rd week of January and the 3rd week of February.

-As many of you might already know, each year is given the attributes of an animal, which follows the Chinese Zodiac system.
-The Chinese believe that the animal that rules your birth year has a profound influence on your character and destiny.
-This, 2016 is the Year of the Red Monkey.
-Going back by 12 year cycles, 2004, 1992, and so forth, would also have been The Year of the Red Monkey.
+As many of you might already know, each year in Chinese tradition is given the attributes of an animal, which follows the Chinese Zodiac (click to read more) system, as seen in the image above.
+It follows a 12-year cycle, and the Chinese believe that the animal that rules your birth year has a profound influence on your character and destiny.

 I am constantly amazed at the rich symbolism found in the Chinese culture that is still so evident in the 21st Century.
-I remember as a kid asking my friends if they really believed in “all that stuff” and the answer was a vehement yes.
-I think it’s wonderful!
 I know many cultures have their age old beliefs and traditions, I grew up with many (considering my multi cultural upbringing, I had more than my fair share!), but many of these customs and ideas get diluted over the years and end up having just a pedestrian role in people’s lives and festivities.

 Here are some more examples:

-Dragon – symbolises prosperity & good fortune, on the 5th day, as part of the celebrations, you will find dragon dances being performed, especially in front of one’s place of business
+The dragon symbolises prosperity and good fortune.
+On the 5th day, as part of the celebrations, you will find dragon dances being performed, especially in front of one’s place of business

 The food eaten during the Reunion Dinner is in huge quantities, representing the wish for “more” or abundance.
 Each dish at the table personifies one or more of: